Energy development: Renewable sources

 Unlike other energy sources, renewable energy sources are not as restricted by geography.
 Additionally deployment of renewable energy is resulting in economic benefits as well as combating climate change.
-Rural electrification has been researched on multiple sites and positive effects on commercial spending, appliance use, and general activities requiring electricity as energy.
+Rural electrification has been researched on multiple sites and has positive effects on commercial spending, appliance use, and general activities requiring electricity as energy.
 Renewable energy growth in at least 38 countries has been driven by the high electricity usage rates.
-International support for promoting renewable sources like solar and wind have continued grow.
+International support for promoting renewable sources like solar and wind have continued to grow.

 While many renewable energy projects are large-scale, renewable technologies are also suited to rural and remote areas and developing countries, where energy is often crucial in human development.
 To ensure human development continues sustainably, governments around the world are beginning to research potential ways to implement renewable sources into their countries and economies.
 For example, the UK Government's Department for Energy and Climate Change 2050 Pathways created a mapping technique to educate the public on land competition between energy supply technologies.
-This tool provides users the ability to understand what the limitations and potential their surrounding land and country has in terms of energy production.
+This tool provides users the ability to understand what the limitations and potential of their surrounding land and country has in terms of energy production.